8dcc/browser-homepage/README.md

   ![Localstorage screenshot](screenshots/screenshot3.png)
 - You can mark items as done or delete them.
 - The container size changes depending on the ammount of todo items.
-- If a youtube video is added to the todo list, adds a [`(embed)`](https://github.com/r4v10l1/youtube-embed-window) button to open the embed video window.
+- If a youtube video is added to the todo list, adds a [`(embed)`](https://github.com/r4v10l1/youtube-embed-window) button to open the embed video window, which can be moved.
   ![Embed screenshot](screenshots/embed.png)

 ## Changes